|Middletown Township Committee||5 voting members|

 |5 voting members plus 2 alternates|

 Property taxes are made up of several pieces – municipal (town), school, and county.
-There are separate lines on your tax bill to fund each of those entities, plus dedicated municipal and county open space taxes and a garbage collection fee if you live in one of Middletown’s garbage districts.
+There are separate lines on your tax bill to fund each of those entities, plus dedicated municipal and county open space taxes.

 While there is also a separate line on your tax bill for the municipal library, the library rate is not an additional tax.
 The appropriation for the library is part of the municipal budget, however the appropriation is required by law to be listed as a separate line item on your tax bill.